 If not, you are missing a wonderful chance to get out of the winter blahs!
-They are so cheerful looking and the scent is nice, and it is so easy I can let my ten-year-old grandson do it if he was not so busy with his Christmas presents!
+They are so cheerful looking and the scent is nice, and it is so easy I can let my 11 year old grandson do it if he was not so busy with his Christmas presents!

 The paperwhite bulb is a Narcissus papyraceus which is a bulb that does not need to be pre-chilled to bloom.
 These are usually sold around Christmas time and you can force them earlier to have blooms for the holidays.
 But I want to have the flowers in the mid-January snowstorms and ice storms so that I can see and feel flowers again.
 It will help me get through to spring.
 Forcing bulbs for blooming has been going on since the 1800s.
 The coldness in a house without central heating helped the bulbs survive for longer periods of time.

 The variety that I have this year is [easyazon_link identifier=”B0042TPC4E” locale=”US” nf=”y” tag=”thehypegard0d-20″ cloak=”n” localize=”y”]Ziva[/easyazon_link] and they supposedly have larger flowers and a “spicy” aroma.
 I don’t remember the variety that I have had previously, so I hope I like the “spicy” scent.
 I wish I knew if these were the ones I have had before that had a nice pleasant scent.

 I have planted ( if you call sticking bulbs on the top of a rock bed planting) ten bulbs in a large round bowl that I’ve filled about one-third full of smooth polished stones.
 They seem to hold the bulbs well and I hope that the roots will grow into the water.
 I put enough water to just touch the bottom of the bulbs.
-More water up on the bulb may tend to make the bulbs rot.
+More water up on the bulb may tend to make the bulb rot.

 Blooming should occur about 3-4 weeks after “planting,” therefore you can plan the time you’d like them for presentation.
-I will have the fragrant blossoms to greet me each morning.
+I have the fragrant blossoms to greet me each morning.
 I am so looking forward to all the spring blossoms.
 Meanwhile these will do.